How to Create a Fraud Prevention Plan for Your Business

 The risk of fraud can be significantly reduced using the aforementioned controls, tools, and measures.
 The ACFE study found that companies employing anti-fraud measures uncovered scams faster and suffered smaller losses.
 However, fraud prevention has its limits.

 To adequately protect your business from fraud, it’s crucial to find the right balance between anti-fraud measures and being able to operate functionally.
-Businesses will inevitably have to accept a certain amount of risk and exposure to ensure that their employees can do their jobs and that you’re providing a positive customer experience.
+Businesses will inevitably have to accept a certain amount of risk and exposure to ensure that their employees can do their jobs and that they’re providing a positive customer experience.

 This is yet another reason why insurance is such a good tool for managing fraud-related losses because it can transfer the risk of fraud to the insurer in exchange for a fixed monthly premium.